-Power of Prog is a multi-media network for the progressive thinking music generation originally launched as a Social Network and as a Music News Blog on September 29th, 2009 and is the brainchild of Nick Katona, President of Florida based independent grassroots record label Melodic Revolution Records. co-founder of the Progressive Rock Hall of Fame and PeacockSunrise Records
+Power of Prog is a multi-media network for the progressive thinking music generation originally launched as a Social Network and as a Music News Blog on September 29th, 2009 the brainchild of Nick Katona, President of Florida based independent record label Melodic Revolution, PeacockSunrise Records and co-founder of the Progressive Rock Hall of Fame

 The site name Power of Prog carried over from a Festival hosted and organized by Melodic Revolution Records in 2008.
 The festival was held at the Kirkland Art Center in Clinton, NY.
 Featuring artists such as Souljourners, Laurie Larson, Flutter Effect, Cathedral, Acoustic Trauma, Tim Lowly Ensemble, and, Rocket Scientist with Lana Lane